truar/developer-blog/content/articles/container-dependency-and-ioc.md

             * Methods annotated by `@PostConstruct`
             * Calling `InitializingBean.afterPropertiesSet`
             * Methods designed by `@Bean(initMethod="myInitMethod")`
-        * At last, process the bean again through `BeanPostProcessor.postProcessAfterInitialization()` -> once again, a proxy or your bean is returned.
+        * At last, process the bean again through `BeanPostProcessor.postProcessAfterInitialization()` -> once again, returns a proxy or your bean.
     4. The bean is finally created and ready to use

 ## How are you going to create an ApplicationContext in an integration test?